zeraatchi/ArtScope/README.md

 # ArtScope

-ArtScope was a competion to show an image on analog oscilloscope screen.it has been on May 2011.main peruse of competion is using capability of AVR microcontrollers.
+ArtScope was a competion to show an image on analog oscilloscope screen.it has been on May 2011.main perpuse of competion is using capability of AVR microcontrollers.

 ![Alt text](/Picture/salam.jpg "salam!")

 I was chairman of the First National ArtScope Contest and therefore I made a prototype my self.
-My prototype uses ATMEGA32 and two dac0808 for X and Y axis.
+My prototype uses an ATMEGA32 and two dac0808 for X and Y axis.
 Each of them produced proper voltage for each channel of oscilloscope.

 ![Alt text](/Picture/schem.jpg "salam!")